 To illustrate, click to zoom in for details.

-When I was an Assistant Brand Manager, I dreaded having to do the monthly report.
+As an Assistant Brand Manager, I dreaded doing the monthly report.
 It was a chore that cut into my life.
-It took all day to find the data.
-Even all night.
+It took all day to find the data—even all night.
 I always wondered if anyone would ever read my report.
-And, I was awful on my first few attempts.
-I kept thinking if I can just get promoted to Brand Manager, I will no longer have to ever write a monthly report ever again.
+And I was awful on my first few attempts.
+I kept thinking that if I could get promoted to Brand Manager, I would no longer have to write a monthly report again.
 After a year, I became a master of the report.

 And when I made it up to the VP Marketing level, I read everyone’s report in detail, even sending back inquiry questions for each of the 15 brands I had under me.
 I started to do my own version of the monthly report for the regional President.

-I dug in the same way I had at the junior levels and crafted the story.
-Not only did it project a sense of control over my business, it allowed me to sleep better because I knew what was going on with my business.
-I actually was in control.
+I dug the same way I had at the junior levels and crafted the story.
+Not only did it project a sense of control over my business, but it also allowed me to sleep better because I knew what was going on with it.
+I was in control.

 I always believe, "You run the brand.
 Don’t let the brand run you."